thomas-j-vincent/advent-of-code/Day3/Day3README.txt

 Maximising efficiency:

-In this code there wasn't many obvious ways to imporve the efficiency apart from converting "removes" from a calculation ("len(digits) - 12") to a set value as the length is always this same.
-I had initially wanted to remove the variable completley but it gradually gets subtracted through the loop, meaning a defined value would cause an error.
+In this code there wasn't many obvious ways to improve the efficiency apart from converting "removes" from a calculation ("len(digits) - 12") to a set value as the length is always this same.
+I had initially wanted to remove the variable completely but it gradually gets subtracted through the loop, meaning a defined value would cause an error.